Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/utils.md

 #### Arguments

-1.  address `String` required: The address in legacy, cash or slp address format
+1.  address : `String` required.
+The address in legacy, cash or slp address format

 #### Result

-balances `Object`: the address's balances
+balances : `Object`. the address's balances

 #### Examples